ON THE INDUSTRIAL HISTORY OF DENMARK

-Not many nations have succeeded in managing the transition to industrialisation as an agrarian society.
-Most of the European countries such as Hungary, Spain and Greece, which continued to depend on farming and livestock while coal mines, iron works and textile factories were popping up elsewhere, slipped into poverty.
-By contrast, Denmark developed into a prosperous agricultural nation – and what is most surprising: in terms of per-capita income, the Danes were just as prosperous before the industrial revolution!
+Not many nations have succeeded in managing the transition from an agrarian to an industrialised society.
+Most of the European countries, such as Hungary, Spain and Greece, which continued to depend on agriculture while coal mines, iron works and textile factories were becoming established, slipped into poverty.
+By contrast, Denmark developed into a prosperous agricultural nation – and what is most surprising: in terms of per-capita income, the Danes were just as prosperous before the Industrial Revolution!

 Perhaps this also explains Denmark’s extraordinary development path.
 As far back as the early Renaissance, Danish farmers cultivated relatively large tracts of land, which brought them modest prosperity.
-And as the country lacked not only the classic raw materials of coal and iron ore, but also other resources like wood and water power, agriculture was a decisive factor.
-Therefore, the Crown supported the independent farmers, in whom they saw a reliable basis for tax revenues, and rescinded the feudal obligations and tithes of farmers in the second half of the 18th century.
-At the same time, large landowners divested themselves of vast amounts of land, so that most of the free farmers held tracts of land large enough to permit efficient cultivation.
+And as the country lacked not only the classic raw materials of coal and iron ore, but also other resources like wood and water power, agriculture was central to the country’s prosperity.
+Therefore, the Crown supported the independent farmers, in whom they saw a reliable source of tax revenue, and rescinded the feudal obligations and tithes of farmers in the second half of the 18th century.
+At the same time, large landowners divested themselves of vast amounts of land, so that most of the independent farmers held tracts of land large enough to permit efficient cultivation.
 As a consequence, Denmark became an important grain exporter.

 As these revenues did not accrue to the large landowners, as in many agrarian nations, but to a large class of independent farmers, they stimulated domestic demand and promoted trade and crafts.
-The flourishing agricultural sector was thus able to accommodate the massive population growth of the 18th and early 19th century.
+Thus, the expansion of agriculture contributed a great deal to feeding the population, which increased significantly in the 18th and early 19th centuries.

-The fact that farmers were willing to adapt to changing market conditions and adopt innovations was in part due to the high educational level of the Danish population.
-Compulsory education was introduced in 1814, and in 1844 the pastor and educator Nikolai Grundtvig initiated an adult-education movement that caught on in large parts of Scandinavia.
+Ultimately, Denmark’s successful economic development was also linked to the high levels of education of the country’s population.
+Compulsory education was introduced in 1814, and in 1844 the pastor and educator Nikolai Grundtvig initiated an adult-education movement that was adopted in large parts of Scandinavia.
 Agricultural schools followed, starting in 1860.

 1849 marked the introduction of a constitutional monarchy, and with it, extensive liberalisation.
 Rights of ownership were guaranteed, contractual freedom and freedom of association were established.
 Barriers to business such as the privileges of the guilds and the Öresund toll, which made shipping across the strait between Denmark and Sweden more expensive, were eliminated.
 The open-market policy was also continued even when a wave of cheap foreign grain flooded Europe at the end of the 19th century due to falling transport costs: Denmark refused to impose import tariffs.
 Instead, farmers switched relatively quickly from grain export to exporting animal products, in particular butter, bacon and eggs – which proved to be surprisingly sustainable.